-Section 6.3 Methods of Pupil Assessment.
+Section 6.3 Method of Pupil Assessment.
 The Academy shall evaluate pupils' work based on the assessment strategies identified in Schedule 7.
-To the extent applicable, the pupil performance of the Academy shall be assessed using all State required tests or as may be required by the CSO under Applicable Law.
-The Academy shall also annually administer a nationallynormed test to each grade or grouping level, except that the CSO Director may exempt grades K-1 from this requirement at his or her discretion.
+The Academy also shall assess pupil performance using all applicable testing that the Code or the Contract require.
+The Academy shall annually administer a nationally-normed test to each grade or grouping level, except that the CSO Director may exempt grades K-1 from this requirement at his or her discretion.
 The Academy shall provide the CSO with copies of reports, assessments and test results concerning the following: